-Compensation claims by the tenant
+Compensation claims by the renter

-- the tenant has suffered loss or damage as a result of a breach of duty under the RT Act or a rental agreement by the landlord; or
+- the renter has suffered loss or damage as a result of a breach of duty, under the RT Act or a rental agreement by the rental provider; or

 The RT Act distinguishes between compensation claims based on breaches of a ‘duty provision’ and claims based on other breaches.

-Additional and discrete losses may also be claimed.
-For example, an electrical fault is reported to a landlord and the landlord fails to attend.
-Two weeks later, the electricity shorts out and cannot be restored without intervention.
-The landlord does not arrange repairs until seven days later, when an electrician arrives and restores power.
-All the food has been spoiled and the family has been unable to use much of the premises.
-The tenant may claim for loss of quiet enjoyment of the premises due to no electricity for seven days.
-If the daily rent is $50 and the tenant believes the loss is 50 per cent, then the sum claimed is $175, plus loss of food and other reasonable expenses for which the tenant should provide receipts.
+A renter may also claim discrete losses in addition to losses as a percentage of their daily rent.
+For example, an electrical fault is reported to a rental provider and the rental provider fails to attend.
+Two weeks later, the electricity goes out and cannot be restored without intervention.
+The rental provider does not arrange repairs until seven days later, when an electrician arrives and restores power.
+All the food has been spoiled and the family has been unable to use much of the prem-ises.
+The renter may claim for loss of quiet enjoyment of the premises due to not having electricity for seven days.
+If the daily rent is $50 and the renter believes the loss is 50 per cent, then the sum claimed is $175 (i.e. $50 x 0.5 x 7), plus loss of food and other reasonable expenses for which the renter should provide receipts.

-Parties should also pay particular attention to factors outlines in section 211 of the RT Act regarding what VCAT considers when determining fault and amounts of compensation payable.
+Parties should also pay particular attention to factors outlines in section 211, 211A and 211B of the RT Act regarding what VCAT considers when determining fault and amounts of compensation payable.
 Section 211 allows VCAT to consider a wide range of factors including the parties’ conduct and reasonable offers, actions and inactions leading up to the point of VCAT’s determination.

-If a party is successful (or has substantially succeeded) in their application, the unsuccessful party may be directed to reimburse the successful party their application fee.
+If a party is successful (or has substantially succeeded) in their VCAT application, the unsuccessful party may be directed to reimburse the successful party their application fee.
 An applicant should include in their application a request to have their application fee reimbursed.
 This is at the discretion of VCAT (s 115A–D VCAT Act).

 Australian Consumer Law

 Invoking the ACL&FTA can be done by referring to section 184 of the ACL&FTA and checking the correct box on the general application form.
-This means applications may be made for amounts greater than $10 000.
+This means applications may be made for amounts greater than $40 000.
 Such applications may attract higher application fees.
-However, it is necessary to show the relationship was in trade and commerce (s 182 ACL&FTA).
+However, it is necessary to show the relationship was in trader dispute (s 182 ACL&FTA).

 Under the ACL&FTA, VCAT may also consider the Australian Consumer Law (ACL), which is contained in schedule 2 of the Competition and Consumer Act 2010 (Cth).